We are excited to announce that the ISCA Conference has been rescheduled!

 The Attendee will receive an email confirmation to the email address provided when their registration is processed.
 (Make sure to check Junk/Spam folders.)
 Please allow ample time for processing.

-Please Note: There will be no refunds after February 27, 2020.
-All cancellations before February 27, 2020 will be refunded less a $25 handling fee.
+Please Note: If we are forced to cancel the ISCA Conference because of a “force majeure” event, such as a government restriction on large gatherings that cover the intended size of the conference, then we will issue full refunds of the registrations.
+Otherwise, our normal cancelation policy will be upheld: There will be no refunds after September 13, 2020.
+All cancellations before September 13, 2020 will be refunded less a $25 handling fee.
 The association is not responsible for and cannot give refunds due to problems beyond its control, such as weather and school closings.

 Make Hotel Reservations Early!
 Limited Availability!